fetchrobotics/docs/source/mechanism_terminology.rst

 majority of the joints are rotational, the torso is prismatic, and there are several fixed joints describing the location of sensors within the robot.
-Rotational and translational joints are represented similarly in the URDF, and joint forces are described as ”effort” instead of force or torque.
+Rotational and translational joints are represented similarly in the URDF, and joint forces are described as *effort* instead of force or torque.
 Position, and velocity are both used to describe linear and angular motion of a joint.